ocupop/dartlang.org/src/dart-vm/dart-by-example/index.md

 Here are links to the commonly used classes and packages in these
 examples:

-* Files, directories, and symlinks
+* Using files, directories, and symlinks
   * [FileSystemEntity class]({{site.dart_api}}/dart-io/FileSystemEntity-class.html)
   * [File class]({{site.dart_api}}/dart-io/File-class.html)
   * [Directory class]({{site.dart_api}}/dart-io/Directory-class.html)